t2wan/artifact-directory-template/README.md

    * `project-website-url` contains the _url_ to your project website.
    * `project-website-code` cotnains the github url to your project website's code.
-5. Turn in the forked repository to Gradescope.
+4. Submitted this forked repository to Gradescope.